SILDTeam/LEFA-GE/README.md

   ______________

 CPU
 Minimum
-  I386 with SSE2 or Higher

-Recommended
-  I686 = Intel P6 with SSE2 - or Higher
+  ``I686`` = Intel P6 with SSE2 - or Higher

- due to the 6r optimization option, optimization for processors such as Pentium PRO or higher
+ I recommend not trying to compile for ``i386``, since these processors are much older and out of date, the x32 base computers for the engine are those with ``i686`` or higher as they are much more optimized for calculations and their cores and shifts are faster .

 ___________